antarmy07/Clone_All_Project_Repo/README.md

-# Clone All Project Repo In BitBucket
+# Clone All Project Repos In BitBucket

 This script helps us to clone multiple repos in a projects at once.